Columbia Basin Trust Arts and Culture Grant Programs

 Submitting the Application

-How do I identify my local arts council for an Arts Funding to Communities grant?
+How do I identify my local arts council for Community Grants?

-A list of arts councils and their CKCA funding jurisdiction is available on the CKCA website or you can call or email the CKCA office for guidance.
+A list of arts councils and their CKCA funding jurisdictions is available here, or you can call or email the CKCA office for guidance.

 What are the funding application deadlines?

-Application deadlines differ depending on the program you are applying to.
-Deadlines can be found in the current Arts & Culture Funding Programs Brochure and on the Funding page.
+Application deadlines differ depending on the program.
+Deadlines can be found within each program on the Funding page.

 Can I have someone from CKCA look over my application before I submit it?
 Once my application is submitted, will someone contact me if there is an error in the application?

 No, CKCA staff do not have the capacity to review applications.
-If you have questions about your application or budget prior to submission, we recommend scheduling a grant consultation call.
-Note: consultation appointments can only be scheduled up to one week prior to grant deadlines.
-Receiving advice from CKCA staff in no way guarantees approval of any application, nor guarantees your application is free of errors or issues that could affect eligibility.
-All funding recommendations are made by the CKCA Steering Committee and approved by the Trust.
+If you have questions about your application or budget prior to submission, schedule a grant consultation call.
+(Note: consultation calls can only be scheduled up to one week prior to grant deadlines.)
+Receiving advice from CKCA staff in no way guarantees approval of your application, nor guarantees your application is free of errors or issues that could affect eligibility.
+All funding recommendations are made by the CKCA steering committee and approved by the Trust.

-I have something to add to my application, but I already sent it in.
+I have something to add to my application, but I already submitted it.
 Help!

-Emailed or faxed applications will not be accepted for funding.
-CKCA no longer has a fax number.
+No. Emailed or faxed applications will not be accepted for funding.

 I’m mailing a hard copy application.
 Is the deadline a “postmark” deadline?

 No. All application deadlines are “received by” deadlines.
-Late or incomplete applications will not be accepted for funding, regardless for the reason for the late submission (for example: mail delay, website or internet service outage to access forms).
+Late or incomplete applications will not be accepted for funding, regardless of the reason (for example: mail delay.)

 How will I know whether my application has been received?

-Applicants who have successfully submitted their application online will receive a confirmation email.
-If you do not receive an email confirming the application was submitted, then CKCA has not received it.
-Online applications in draft form cannot be seen by CKCA and will not be considered for funding, so ensure you submit the application well in advance of the funding deadline.
-Add [email protected] to your safe senders list to ensure you receive all system communications.
-More details are in the Application Guide.
+You will receive a confirmation email.
+If you do not receive this email, then CKCA has not received your application.
+Online applications in draft form will not be considered for funding, so ensure you submit the application through the online portal well in advance of the funding deadline.

 Does CKCA allow deadline extensions?

-No. CKCA does not allow deadline extensions, regardless of the reason for the late submission (for example: mail delay, website or application portal unavailable, internet service outage, power outage, computer issues).
+No. CKCA does not allow deadline extensions, regardless of the reason for the late submission (for example: mail delay, website or application portal issues, internet service outage, power outage, computer issues).
 Applications and supporting documents must be submitted and received prior to the appropriate funding deadline.
-Applicants assume the entire risk that the complete application is received by the addressee before the deadline.
+Applicants assume the entire risk that the complete application is received before the deadline.

 Adjudication Process and Results